 - Step 4: Withdraw your Bitcoin to a hardware wallet:

 Created in 2008 by the mysterious Satoshi Nakamoto, Bitcoin (ticker symbol: BTC) was the first blockchain and cryptocurrency ever to be deployed successfully and has largely remained dominant in terms of both market capitalization and volume for the entirety of its trading history.

-During its lifetime, Bitcoin saw dizzying heights of around $20,000 in December 2017, now trading at just under $4,000.
+During its lifetime, Bitcoin saw dizzying heights of almost $65,000 in November 2021, now trading at just under $23,000.
 It’s little wonder then, that it still captivates the minds of investors, with some industry experts even predicting it could reach highs of $250,000, prompting people to continue to invest speculatively.

 But despite Bitcoin’s long history, for many uninitiated retail investors, the process of buying Bitcoin still eludes them.

 Fiat to Bitcoin conversions, wallet addresses, private keys, network fees, and exchange platforms – to the seasoned cryptocurrency enthusiast, these processes may all seem second nature, but to newcomers in the crypto-space, the complexity involved in buying your first Bitcoin can be overwhelming, and sometimes off-putting.